AndersPier/neural-nexus-claude-project/documentation/user-guide.md

 ## Welcome! 👋

-This guide will help you get the most out of Neural Nexus.
-No technical knowledge required - we'll walk you through everything step by step.
+Neural Nexus is a modern puzzle game where you connect neural network nodes to form specific patterns.
+No technical knowledge required - we'll guide you through everything step by step!

 ## Table of Contents